Last updated on August 25th, 2023 at 02:26 pm

 3> Calculate the current flowing through a wire of resistance 15 ohm connected to a battery of potential difference 3 volt.

 4> A cell of potential difference 12 V is connected to a bulb.
 The resistance of the filament of the bulb when it glows is 24 ohm.
 Find the current drawn from the cell.

-5> A bulb draws current 1.5 A at 6 V. Find the resistance of filament of bulb while glowing?
+5> A bulb draws current 1.5 A at 6 V. Find the resistance of the filament of the bulb while glowing.

 6> A current 0.2 A flows in a wire of resistance 15 ohm.
 Find the potential difference across the ends of the wire.

 7> When a 24 V battery is connected to a resistor, the current in it is 0.4 A. What is the resistance of the resistor?
 What would be the current through it when it is connected to a battery of 6 V?